 Such is the epilogue to many of my bold plans that turn into wild adventures, and this was no exception.

-One year and a lot of preparation later I was fired up and ready to go.
+In the previous year I had made a tentative foray into contesting, setting up on a local hilltop with some basic antennas and making a few contacts.
+For this go-round I was much better-prepared.
 Antennas are everything in radio so I brought out the big guns . . . as in moonbounce-class BIG GUNS!
 Go big or go home, right?

 The proverbial wheels fell off the equally proverbial bus when I tried to lift all this $#!t up into the air.
-With all-aluminum construction the antennas were very light.
-Hanging two of them at the end of 30 feet of pipe was not so light any more.
+With all-aluminum construction the antennas were very light, until they were swinging at the end of a 10′ mast.
 It took me over an hour of cursing, moaning, straining, groaning

 and dropping gear on the asphalt before I finally got everything up in the air.
-And when I did, one of my feed lines had a bad connector, so I had to do it all again after soldering on a new connector in the field.
+And when I did, one of my feed lines had a bad connector, so I had to do it all again after field soldering a new connector.

 These contests are usually quite busy in southern California.
 The airwaves light up like a war zone: portable stations run QRP from the hills, home stations zap birds out of the sky with amplifiers and beams, and rovers tear up the highways (and the occasional low-hanging sign) going from grid to grid.
 On that day . . . there was a whole lotta nuthin’ going on.

 6 meters was the busiest band, as expected, with 2 meters and 70 centimeters coming in behind.
 Overall I think I only contacted about 15 or 20 other stations that day, which is extremely low for this area.

 It was a day of antennas collapsing, feed lines failing, power disappearing, and operators despairing.
 By the end of it I was having fun, but the few victories of the day were all hard-fought.
 With all those problems how did I do?
 Well . . .
 I won, of course!